ITT23/assignment-04-markers-and-computer-vision-Rosti97/README.md

 *example*:
 `python3 image_extractor.py -in sample_image.jpg -out final.jpg -width 600 -height 400`

+if image cannot be loaded, the sample image will be taken

 ### Workflow:
 - select first the corner that will be the upper left corner in the end
 - select following corners clockwise